What Astrology Reveals About How The Super Bowl Quarterbacks Will Play On Sunday

-Who Will Win The Super Bowl?
-Here's What Astrology Can Predict About The Two Quarterbacks
+What Tom Brady’s Zodiac Sign & Other Signs Reveal About The Super Bowl

 Honestly, how is it that Super Bowl Sunday still isn't considered an official American national holiday?
 I know some people who put more energy into it than Christmas!
 If you're like me and you're not particularly big on football, you're probably still looking forward to munching on junk food while watching everyone else slip into a Super Bowl frenzy and, of course, gearing up for Justin Timberlake's return to the halftime show stage.
 Regardless, this Sunday is bound to be a nail-biting battle.
 The Patriots are the reigning Super Bowl champs and this could be their sixth Super Bowl win.
 If The Eagles win, this'll be their first Super Bowl ring in the history of the NFL franchise.
 All our eyes are on the two quarterbacks, Tom Brady of the Patriots and Nick Foles of the Eagles, as we make our predictions.
-Of course, if you're planning on placing bets, you have to so some research on who will win the Super Bowl, according to astrology.
+Of course, if you're planning on placing bets, you have to so some research on what Tom Brady's zodiac sign can reveal about the Super Bowl, along with other astrological influences.

 If you've been following the astronomical happenings as of late, you probably already know that we just had a lunar eclipse in Leo on Jan.
 31 and we've got a partial solar eclipse in Aquarius coming up on Feb.
 15. This means that the Super Bowl occurs right in between the two events and in the world of astrology, this is a big deal.
 Lunar eclipses bring on abrupt endings to major trends in our lives, while solar eclipses propel us to embark on new journeys.
 Could this mean an end to Tom Brady's dominion over the game and an exciting new chapter in Nick Foley's career?
 Let's take a look at their horoscopes and find out: